Week 10 of Pregnancy

 2. How much water should I consume at this stage of pregnancy?

 Throughout your pregnancy, you'll need to drink more fluids to maintain your increased blood volume, baby's circulation, and amniotic fluid levels.
-Aim for 8 to 12 8-ounce glasses of water each day, and drink whenever you can.
+Aim for 8 to 12 glasses of water each day, and drink whenever you can.
 Keep a big pitcher of water in the fridge or carry a water bottle with you as a reminder to hydrate.